PreyeO/Afforai-Clone/README.md

-# AFFORIA LANDING PAGE CLONE
+# AFFORAI LANDING PAGE CLONE

 ## Overview
 This is an assessment given to me by Afforia team.
 To replicate thier existing website found here: